 -Shusterman on Deway in Kagan’s Art and Sustainability

-‘Mosaic’ is a performance series, exploring the complex assemblage of a singular image.
+‘Mosaic’ explores the ‘unfinished, ongoing practice of living in the ruins’ (Anna Tsing), to contest the singular image through the complexity of broken parts.
 By creating fractured bodies out of ruins, embracing multi-corporeality and symbiotic identity it investigates how concepts such as cultures, home, territories, security, environment and identity are temporary structures, constantly shifted and shaped by its social, political and environmental milieu.
 Mosaic’s work thus leans into the transformative consequence of change and encourage fragmentation over time, as a way of integrating and adapting to a world in motion.

 Lost between broken pieces.
 An old kingdom of perhaps natural phenomenons.
 The dust is settled and this space is forgotten.
 The sun is disappearing and it is getting dark here.
 Opposite Kino Kultura was there once a kafana – now it is gone and they are building a church there instead.
 Laurie Anderson’s words echo in my ear ” thank you for this time”.
 Nothing lasts and it is a burden to deal with.
 A burden to fill the time out and let it slip.
 A broken structure – a half smoked cigarette.
 A rope with two ends….
 Things crumple and leaves peace for other structures, other materials.